BetterBuiltFool/event_handler/README.md

 ## Usage

 EventManagers and KeyListeners are instantiated like loggers from the built-in python logging library.
+If you run basicConfig, it should be done in your main entry point, such as main.py or equivalent.

 <!--
 _For more examples, please refer to the [Documentation](https://example.com)_